Holidays in Morocco, Travel Guide, Holiday Planning Tips and Travel Information

 Buses are accessible transportation because these are much cheaper than cab or taxi.
 The bus is also an alternative to training network.
 It is an effective solution if you are traveling between smaller towns or cities.
 The top operators are Supratours, CTM, SATAS, and Trans Ghazala.
 There are some other companies as well, but you might find a bit task since their schedule is not the same.
 To be safe, you could focus on the reliable bus operators.

 Morocco has a quality and reliable network of trains.
 The ONCF train services operate in major cities including Casablanca, Marrakesh, Fez, Rabat, and Meknes.
-“Al Boraq” connects Tangier to Casablanca, which is very important because it helps folks save the time in commuting and travelling.
+High-speed train “Al Boraq” connects Tangier to Casablanca, which is very important because it helps folks save the time in commuting and travelling.
 If you want to cover all the primary tourism objects of Morocco, traveling by train is an excellent option for you.
 A traffic jam won’t intervene the high-speed service.
 The fact is that Morocco has become the first African country that provides the high-speed train service.
 It is a good pick in high season.

 Morocco has channeled the country with many ports in Europe.
 Tangier has multiple ports.
 The trips can be much faster if you get on the trustworthy companies.
-You can get to Morocco by ferry from France or Italy.the journey can take a day or two depending on the speed of the transportation or the route.
+You can get to Morocco by ferry from France or Italy.
+The journey can take a day or two depending on the speed of the transportation or the route.

-If you plan to rent a car and drive around Morocco holidays by yourself, you might need to think twice.
+If you plan to rent a car and drive around holidays in Morocco by yourself, you might need to think twice.
 The road is war.
 The local drivers are mostly driving carelessly.
 Morocco’s major cities have pretty high accident rates.
 But if you plan to visit some places which public transports can’t encourage you to, self-driving will be a great option.
 Basically, the navigation app can help you a lot in finding the best routes in Moroccan cities.
 Just make sure you update your app the most recent version since it is possible that the cities, towns, and villages have made few changes in their infrastructure and roads.
 There have been cases where the travellers got lost because they used old-version of Gmap app.
 So, it is better to be safe than sorry.

 You will want to get on the taxi if you are not sure about the routes.
 You can literally find the taxi services in almost any city in Morocco.
 However, it might be harder to find the services in rural areas.chances are the locals can help you with the transportation.
 If you are booking your tour through trustworthy and reliable travel agent, you won’t need to worry at all since all your transportations are taken care of.